 Once you spot the patterns, you can consider how to add it to your current basic style to make it your own.

 Don’t be surprised if you spot more than one pattern either!
 You don’t have to integrate all the patterns you spot in one style, that’s for sure!
 Most letterers out there definitely have more than one single lettering style.
-Take my board for example: the contrast between thick and thin for most of the cursive fonts aren’t very dramatic — which is one of my styles!
-But my board also has a ton on illustrated capital letters that I haven’t had the chance of explore yet!
+Take my board for example: the contrast between thick and thin for most of the cursive fonts aren’t very dramatic — which pops up a lot in my script styles!

 You don’t have to do it all at one go, that’s for sure!
 In fact, keep repeating tips 1 and 3, because I guarantee you, your style will keep evolving over time!